-Alacahöyük is the site of an important Neolithic and Hittite settlement located in central Turkey in the Çorum province, northeast of the ancient Hittite capital city of Hattusa.
+Alacahöyük is the site of an important Neolithic and Hittite settlement in central Turkey in the Çorum province, northeast of the ancient Hittite capital city of Hattusa.
 The mound (Turkish höyük) at Alacahöyük was inhabited since the Chalcolithic Period (4500 BC) and became the centre of the flourishing Hattianculture during the Bronze Age.
-It was later occupied by the Hittites who used the city as their first capital before moving over to Hattusa.
+It was later occupied by the Hittites, who used the city as their first capital before moving over to Hattusa.

 Alacahöyük was discovered in 1835 by the English voyager W.G.
 Hamilton.
 The first excavations started in 1861 by French archaeologist George Perrot, but more extensive work was initiated by the Turkish Historical Association in 1935 and continued until 1948.
-Since 1997, the excavations have been carried out by Ankara University under the direction of Prof. Dr. Aykut Çınaroğlu.
+Since 1997, the excavations have been carried out by Ankara University under the direction of Prof. Dr Aykut Çınaroğlu.

-The excavations revealed fifteen layers of settlement buried under the soil dating back to 5500 BC to 600 BC.
-The richest and most important layer belongs to the Early Bronze Age.
+The excavations revealed fifteen layers of a settlement buried under the soil dating back to 5500 BC to 600 BC.
+The wealthiest and most important layer belongs to the Early Bronze Age.
 Many treasures have been excavated from the thirteen Hattian royal tombs dating to the 3rd millennium BC.
 Among these artefacts were bronze sculptures of bulls or deer, ceremonial symbols and sun disks.
 These artefacts are housed today in the Museum of Anatolian Civilizations in Ankara.